 If coolant renewal has been neglected, or if the antifreeze mixture has become diluted, then in time, the cooling system may gradually lose efficiency, as the coolant passages become restricted due to rust, scale deposits, and other sediment.
 The cooling system efficiency can be restored by flushing the system clean.

 Insert a garden hose into the radiator top inlet.
-Direct a flow of clean water through the radiator, and keep flushing until clean water emerges from the radiator bottom outlet.
+Direct a flow of clean water through the radiator, and continue flushing until clean water emerges from the radiator bottom outlet.

 If after a reasonable period, the water still does not run clear, the radiator can be flushed with a good proprietary cleaning agent.
-It is important that their manufacturer’s instructions are followed carefully.
-If the contamination is particularly bad, insert the hose in the radiator bottom outlet, and reverse-flush the radiator.
+It is important that the manufacturer’s instructions are followed carefully.
+If the contamination is particularly bad, remove the radiator then insert the hose in the bottom outlet and reverse-flush the radiator.